axsh/openvnet/client/ruby/README.md

 [OpenVNet major version].[OpenVNet minor version].[OpenVNet hotix].[vnet_api_client gem release]

-The vnet_api_client gem release number is added because it can some times be necessary to release hotfixes to the gem before a new version of OpenVNet is released.
+The vnet_api_client gem release number is added because it can some times be necessary to release hotfixes for the gem before a new version of OpenVNet is released.

 Do note that OpenVNet's versioning scheme ommits the hotfix number if it is zero.
 For example if you are using OpenVNet 0.8, then you should use vnet_api_client version 0.8.0.x.